-In her Great Cookies book, Maida has quite a few recipes for ginger cookies.
-My favorite is English Gingersnaps Number 2.
-There’s also an English Gingersnaps Number 1, but I prefer Number 2 because it’s thinner, crunchier and more gingery.
+English Gingersnaps is one of my favorite Maida Heatter recipes.
+In her Great Cookies book, she has two versions.
+There’s English Gingersnaps Number 1 and English Gingersnaps #2.
+I prefer Number 2 because the cookies are thinner, crunchier and more gingery.
 In other words, my kind of spice cookie.

 Below is my adapted version of Maida’s English Gingersnaps Number 2.
 Maida adds orange peel to hers, but I usually leave that out and just use lemon.

 Here’s a photo of the cookies piling out of a bucket.